fronchetti/fronchetti/README.md

 <img align="left" width="280" height="250" src="https://github.com/fronchetti/fronchetti/blob/main/felipe_comp.png?raw=true">

-# Welcome
+# Hello!

-My name is Felipe Fronchetti, I am a Ph.D. student in Computer Science at VCU, and this is my GitHub profile!
-In my account you will find tools and replication packages for the research papers I published.
+My name is Felipe Fronchetti, and this is my GitHub profile!
+In my account you will find tools and replication packages for the papers I've published over the past few years.
-Each repository is named with the initials of the conference and the year of publication (for example, <a href="https://github.com/fronchetti/OSS-2019">OSS-2019</a>).
+Each repository is usually named with the initials of a conference and the year of publication, such that it is easy for other researchers to browse my work.

-Althought I like to keep my research activities in my own profile, I'm also working on projects hosted on the <a href="https://github.com/vcuse">VCU Software Engineering</a> organization.
+Althought I like to keep my research activities on my own profile, I'm also working on projects hosted on the <a href="https://github.com/vcuse">VCU Software Engineering</a> organization.
 Feel free to check them out!

 <br>
 <br>